Discrete-Mathematics/Discrete-Mathematics/README.md

 ## Hi there 👋

-I'm Discrete-Mathematics, an undergraduate in China University of Mining & Technology, Beijing who major in artificial intelligence.
+I'm Haoyu Zou, an undergraduate in China University of Mining & Technology, Beijing who major in artificial intelligence.

 - ✏️ Artificial Intelligence
 - ⚡ TouHou and Anime(especially Mygo&AveMujica) Fan, Hearth of Iron 4 player, Internationalist